Blogs, Income Tax

 Tax Planning

-Tax Planning is the key process by which taxpayers can analyse their financial position in a respective financial year to estimate how much tax they will have to pay and how they can reduce the tax liability in a legal manner.
+Tax Planning is the key process by which taxpayers can analyze their financial position in a respective financial year to estimate how much tax they will have to pay and how they can reduce the tax liability in a legal manner.
 Tax planning majorly involves the deep analysis of available exemptions and deductions.

-Generally, a taxpayer does not have detailed understanding of taxation provisions thus they are always advised to seek assistance from experts for tax planning.
+Generally, a taxpayer does not have a detailed understanding of taxation provisions thus they are always advised to seek assistance from experts for tax planning.
 For example, taxpayers can plan saving investments in PPF Accounts to save tax.

 Click Here to File ITR